Underage 21 DUI Charges

 The reading from such device is presumed accurate and is admissible in any administrative hearing conducted under the authority of Florida Statute 322.2616.

-The results of a blood test obtained during an investigation conducted under Florida Statute 316.1932 or 316.1933 may be used to suspend the driving privilege of a person under Florida Statute 322.2616.
+The blood test results obtained during an investigation conducted under Florida Statute 316.1932 or 316.1933 may be used to suspend a person’s driving privilege under Florida Statute 322.2616.

-A violation of Florida Statute 322.2616 is neither a traffic infraction nor a criminal offense, nor does being detained pursuant to this statute constitute an arrest.
-Actions taken pursuant to this statute shall be recorded in the motor vehicle records maintained by DHSMV.
+A violation of Florida Statute 322.2616 is neither a traffic infraction nor a criminal offense nor does being detained pursuant to this statute constitute an arrest.
+Actions taken in accordance with this statute shall be recorded in the motor vehicle records maintained by DHSMV.

 Florida’s “Zero tolerance” Legal Limit of .02